 Cleave alters his language as the situation darkens.
 The light witticisms that initially mark the conversations between Tom and Alistair and Tom and Mary give way to images of ruthless realism.
 The reader is party to Alistair's grim thoughts about "the crushing fatigue and the fear, and the constant mental strain of saying to others, We shall prevail, and to oneself, I am defeated."
 Under the air raid, Tom speaks seriously to Mary, admitting that now he really hates the Germans, though "he never thought he had it in him."
 Her witty reply is filled with brittle bitterness, "'That's why we call them the enemy.
 See how it works now, darling?'"

 Tom reveals that he too volunteered, and was refused, adding that he thought she might be proud of him in uniform. "'Do you really think so little of me?'" she responds.
-When in a funk, he tries to break it off with her, Mary speaks of life and fate and choices in this simple speech. '''But it wouldn't be my life, don't you see?
+When in a funk, he tries to break it off with her, Mary summarizes her life and fate and choices in these simple words. '''But it wouldn't be my life, don't you see?
 You're the one I've chosen, and I love you even more for being good enough to ask me not to choose you.'"

 Meanwhile, on the starving rocky island of Malta, a gloomy Alistair remembers London, where he used to view history "as a reworkable legend, a great entertainment of doubtful veracity and liable...to revision whenever the next mudlark waded into the Thames at low tide and pulled out some iconoclastic sherd."
 His gloom deepens his irony: he bitterly supposes "the War Office had established a vast cache of polishes" to make boots glow "as if with an inner light" and the band instruments blaze "like the armor of Achilles."
 Since the arrival of letters might leave his men "upbeat or homesick, or a queer mix of the two" he drops by to "project a soothing equanimity."
 Then he goes to partake of a Christmas dinner made of "bread crumbs and canned malevolence."